bitzz-22/Hashing-algorithms/SHA-256/README.md

 To compile the program, use the following command (assuming you have `SHA256.h` and the corresponding source file `SHA256.c` in the same directory):

-## Customization

-To compute hash of different data you can supply your data to the function in a byte array format or change the value of messsage variable.

 ```bash
 gcc -o sha256_example SHA256.c
 ./sha256_example
 ```

+## Customization

+To compute hash of different data you can supply your data to the function in a byte array format or change the value of messsage variable.

+## Sources

 I followed this paper for the implimentation: https://eips.ethereum.org/assets/eip-2680/sha256-384-512.pdf